 If there’s anything that the pandemic has taught us, it’s that connecting with people and a place is important.
 Fortunately, one of the beautiful things about Epcot is all the opportunities you have to learn about something new, whether it’s a different culture or some food you’ve never tried.
 That’s just as true with the Festival of the Arts.

-While most of the international cast members have, unfortunately, had to return to their home countries due to Covid-19, you are still able to talk to one of the many artists visiting the festival.
-So, don’t just look then leave when visiting their booths.
+One of the coolest things about Festival of the Arts is that you are able to talk to the many artists visiting the festival.
+So, don’t just look and then leave when visiting their booths.
 Spend a few minutes getting to know them and how Disney inspires them.
-And while you’re at it, why not try that dish you’ve been eyeing up, or surprise yourself!
+And while you’re at it, why not try that dish you’ve been eyeing up?
 It’s sure to make your festival visit one you won’t forget.

 Well, we hope that you enjoy the International Festival of the Arts as much as we do!
-Even during the Covid-19 pandemic, this inspired festival is filled with things to do, whether you’re an art enthusiast or a family on their first quarantine vacation.
+This inspired festival is filled with things to do, whether you’re an art enthusiast or a family on their first Disney vacation.
 And besides, if there was ever a time we needed a bit more color in our lives, it’s certainly now.